 The predictions of each player from the machine learning pipeline is visually displayed on a player card.
 The player card shows the simulation score spread in a plot of points versus probability.
 The boom and bust flags depict the results from the deep learning models boom and bust percentage that is best used when comparing players.
 The high and low scores are likelihood bounds of player’s fantasy football score.
 The likelihood to play is an estimate that the player will be included in the lineup and get meaningful touches.

 Each player can also be compared to another player.
 In this mode, player distributions and relative boom and busts are easily compared.
-For example, Tom Brady and Drew Brees can be visually compared.
-The graphs indicate that Drew Brees will generally score less than Tom Brady.
-However, Tom Brady’s spread is more open with increased variability.
+For example, Player 1 and Player 2 can be visually compared.
+The graphs indicate that Player 2 will generally score less than Player 1.
+However, Player 1’s spread is more open with increased variability.